Total Knee Replacement

 How the Procedure Works

-We remove the damaged cartilage and a measured layer of bone from the femur, tibia, and typically the back of the patella — no more than necessary, because bone removal is permanent.
+We remove the damaged cartilage and a measured layer of bone from the femur, tibia, and usually the back of the patella, no more than necessary, because bone removal is permanent.
 Metal components are cemented or press-fit onto the femur and tibia, with a polyethylene spacer between them.
-The part of the procedure that most affects the outcome isn't implant selection; it's gap balancing and alignment.
-We check flexion and extension gaps with trial components in place: if the knee is tighter in flexion than extension, or vice versa, we adjust the tibial cut and soft-tissue releases until both gaps match.
-A knee that is well-balanced and properly aligned will track smoothly, bear load evenly, and feel stable through the full arc of motion.
-One that is not will hurt and wear asymmetrically regardless of implant brand.
+What most affects the outcome is not which implant is used; it is how carefully the knee is balanced and lined up.
+With trial parts in place, we test the knee as it bends and straightens and make small adjustments until it feels evenly snug in both positions.
+A knee that is well-balanced and properly lined up moves smoothly, carries weight evenly, and feels stable through the full range of motion.
+One that is not will hurt and wear unevenly no matter the implant brand.

 When to Consider Total Knee Replacement